Financial-Times/x-dash/docs/components/create-a-component.md

 Components which provide markup and logic for existing Origami components do not need to provide any styles and should provide instructions for [installing the Origami package].

-For components which are not a part of Origami x-dash includes the tools to author and bundle styles with the JavaScript package.
-Styles are written using [Sass] and to ensure consistency it is strongly encouraged to follow the [Origami SCSS syntax standard].
+For components which are not a part of Origami x-dash includes the tools to author and bundle styles alongside the JavaScript package.
+Styles are written using [Sass] and it is strongly encouraged to follow the [Origami SCSS syntax standard].
+A step-by-step guide to [styling x-dash components] is available.

 To help with CSS bundle optimisation and avoid naming conflicts x-dash also allows the use of [CSS Modules].

-A detailed guide to [styling x-dash components] is available.
+This is an entirely optional feature and it is hoped that by beginning to adopt CSS Modules it may become possible in future to access other exciting tools and optimisations.

 [installing the Origami package]: https://origami.ft.com/docs/developer-guide/modules/building-modules/#4-set-up-a-package-manifest-to-load-origami-modules
 [Sass]: https://sass-lang.com/